![]() |

 The model changes immediately to show the new result.
 However you will have to redo the data table if you want to add other interest rates or the other cells to be compared.

 The last exercise created a data table with one variable based on the interest rate.
 You were able to see what payment will be required when the interest rate is changed.
-The next exercise consists in developing a new data table data with two variables.
-The next table will show what happens on the grand total when you increase the number of payments a year according to the interest rate.
+The next exercise consists in developing a new data table with two variables.
+The next table will show what happens on the grand total when you increase the number of payments per year according to the interest rate.

-the numbers and formula the appropriate cells.
+*Enter the numbers and formula the appropriate cells.

 Select the block of cell from A19 to D25.

-the Data menu, select the Table option.
+*From the Data menu, select the Table option.

-the addresses of cells the appropriate boxes.
+*Enter the addresses of cells the appropriate boxes.

 Press the OK button.

 Although it's very interesting to know what happens at certain cells thanks to the data tables, this technique has also some disadvantages.
 By using a data table with two variables, you can only see the result of a single cell at a given time.
-In this last case, you can always change the cell address and print or copy the results.
+In this last box, you can always change the cell address and print or copy the results.
 For example, change the contents of the A19 cell to =B5.
 You can see what happens to payments but you lost the previous results.
 To resolve this problem, you must create another table.

-Another more important limitation is that you can change a maximum of two variables.
+Another more important limitation is that you can only change a maximum of two variables.
 The scenario manager opens the other possibilities to compare situations.

 What can you do if you want to compare several possibilities?
-You created a model of a company or a system.
-You are offered several possibilities to make it work even better.
+You created a model of a company or a system. you're offered several possibilities to make it work even better.
 But which one is best?
 You can enter these various possibilities, or "scenarios", in Excel to find that answer.
 Once the scenarios are entered, you can view the result of important cells such as the raw profit, income, costs, ratios...
 In brief, any cell that you consider important.

-But, before you start using scenarios, you should have a working model of what you want to analyse or compare.
+But, before you start using scenarios, you should have a working model of what you want to analyze or compare.
 Make sure to validate your model with several tests.
 Change the values of the variable cells and verify the results.
 Very often, you forgot something in a model; whether it's a number or a formula.
 It's for that reason that you must check the model completely.
 If the model gives bad results, the scenarios will too.

 One of the limitations of the scenarios is that all the variable or input cells and all the result cells must be on the same worksheet.
 Some of your calculations can be on other worksheets, but not the variable cells or the cells you wish to see the results.